Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-| Evaporation depth
+| **Evaporation depth**
 | ``Scope:`` ``.etprops``

 #. **evap_depth** Evaporation depth [L].

-Evaporation as a function of depth is treated in a similar fashion as the root zone depth described above.
+| Evaporation as a function of depth is treated in a similar fashion as
+  the root zone depth described above.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 By default, the linear form of the evaporation function is used.
 The following instructions are available for using the other forms: